eggie5/Transfer-Learning-For-Gender-Detection/README.md

 ## Transfer Learning

 The task now is to employ transfer learning  on the pertained model from the face detection domain to the gender domain.
 We can do that by fine-tuning the model on the Gender Dataset.

+*Note: It's also possible to just use the CNN as a feature extractor and then train a gender classifier in a second phase, but I decided to trail it all jointly -- fine tuning.*

 ### Fine Tuning